Paula of Rome

-Paula of Rome (AD 347–404) was an ancient Roman saint and early Desert Mother.
+Paula of Rome (AD 347–404) was an ancient Roman Christian saint and early Desert Mother.
 A member of one of the richest senatorial families which claimed descent from Agamemnon, Paula was the daughter of Blesilla and Rogatus, from the great clan of the Furii Camilli.
 At the age of 16, Paula was married to the nobleman Toxotius, with whom she had four daughters, Blaesilla, Paulina, Eustochium, and Rufina.
 She also had a boy, also named Toxotius.
+She was a disciple of Jerome and was one of the first abbesses of a convent of nuns.

-Life
+Early life

 Information about Paula's early life is recorded by Jerome.
 In his Letter 108, he states that she had led a luxurious life and held a great status.
 She dressed in silks, and had been carried about the city by her eunuch slaves.

 Entering the religious life

 At the age of 32, Paula was widowed.
 She continued to dedicate herself to her family, but became more interested in religion as time went on.

 Through the influence of Marcella and her group, Paula became an enthusiastic member of this semi-monastic group of women.
 She met and learned from Paulinus, bishop of Antioch and Epiphanius, bishop of Salamis In 382, she met Jerome, who had come to Rome with Epiphanius and Paulinus of Antioch.
 Born in Dalmatia, Jerome had studied in Rome as a youth and had traveled to Germany and Aquileia, and for some years had lived in the East as an ascetic and scholar.

 While on pilgrimage to the Holy Land and Egypt, with Jerome and her daughter, Eustochium, she visited monks and other ascetics including Paulinus of Nola, Melania the Elder, Rufinus of Aquileia and Isidore the Confessor.
 She then settled in Bethlehem and established a monastery for men and a convent for women and a hostel for pilgrims.
 The monks' monastery was run by men with Jerome living and writing in one of its cells and Paula was abbess of the nuns.